Sam FM Radio (Swindon): Total Star Swindon

 Brunel FM and its sister stations – 3TR FM, Bath FM and the two Quaywest stations – were eventually bought by One Gold Radio Ltd. All five stations were rebranded Total Star as part of an agreement with Total Star 107.5 in Gloucestershire, owned by Storm Radio Ltd.

 More Radio

-In May 2011, it was announced Total Star Swindon (along with sister stations in West Wiltshire and Bath) would be rebranded to More Radio from June 2011, after owners One Gold Radio Ltd (now More FM Ltd) ended their partnership with the Cheltenham-based Total Star group.
-The group also decided not to contest the renewal of the Bath licence, which was awarded to Celador – and was rebranded as The Breeze in September 2011.
-The company also purchased the 107.5 Warminster/Frome area licence, turning it into The Breeze in November 2011.
+In May 2011, it was announced that Total Star Swindon (along with sister stations in West Wiltshire and Bath) would be rebranded to More Radio from June 2011, after owners One Gold Radio Ltd (now More FM Ltd) ended their partnership with the Cheltenham-based Total Star group.
+The group decided not to contest the renewal of the Bath licence, which was awarded to Celador and was rebranded as The Breeze in September 2011.
+More FM also sold the 107.5 Warminster/Frome area licence to Celador, who turned it into The Breeze in November 2011.

 Jack FM

 It was announced in April 2012 Celador had bought the final More Radio licence in Swindon.
-Just over a month later, on 28 May 2012, the station was relaunched again as Jack FM Swindon.
+Just over a month later, on 28 May 2012, the station was relaunched as Jack FM Swindon.